 Fat necrosis can affect any area of fatty tissue.
 However, it often occurs in the breast.

 In 70% of cases, there is no clear cause.
 However, it can result from:

 - trauma or surgery

 - the use of blood thinning drugs

 - radiation therapy

 This article will look at how fat necrosis can affect the breast, what oil cysts are, and what to do if these conditions occur.

-Typically, when a person experiences damage to the breast tissue, the damaged cells die, and the body replaces them with scar tissue.
+When a person experiences damage to breast tissue, the damaged cells die, and the body usually replaces them with scar tissue.

 The most common causes of fat necrosis are:

 - radiation therapy